25huizengek1/kpn-itv-client/README.md

 ## License

 The source code of this project is protected under GNU GPLv3.
-You can find a copy in the `LiCENSE` file.
+You can find a copy in the `LICENSE` file.

 ## Disclaimer